Program overview

 • Hybrid delivery format, combining online and in-person learning.

-• Comprehensive theory courses paired with simulated learning experiences.
+• Comprehensive theory courses paired with hands-on training.

 • Extensive clinical field placement to apply knowledge in real-world settings.